motebus/ultrabook/Ultranet Apps/jBuilder User Guide.md

 ![](https://i.imgur.com/aISUXNM.png)

-An example of what a jBoard with a dock can look like:
+An example of a jBoard with a dock:

 ![](https://i.imgur.com/gBYGHpz.png)